G4MR/Configs/README.md

 ## Custom Loader

-Check the tests folder for examples on how to implement your own config loader,
+Check the tests folder for examples on how to implement your own config loader.